Nerajno/begin-to-code/lessons/javascript/lesson-5/presentation.md

 ```

 ---
-This code removes a fruit from the list when double
+This code removes a fruit from the list when it is double-clicked.
-clicked.
 ***********************************************************
 ## Removing Elements